AdobeDocs/advertising.en/help/dsp/audiences/custom-segment-create.md

    1. (Tags for segments that track [!DNL ID5] IDs) In the copied tag, replace `ID5_PARTNER_ID` with the partner ID that [!DNL ID5] has assigned to your organization.

-      Your organization received the partner ID when it signed an agreement before [translating your first-party data to [!DNL ID5] IDs](/help/dsp/audiences/sources/source-about.md).
+      Your organization received the partner ID when it signed an agreement with [!DNL ID5].
 If you don't know your partner ID, contact your Adobe Account Team.

 1. Add the tag to either the [!UICONTROL Pixel] tab for each relevant ad or to the [!UICONTROL Event Pixels] section of the [[!UICONTROL Tracking] settings for each relevant placement](/help/dsp/campaign-management/placements/placement-settings.md#placement-tracking).